The University of Connecticut (UConn) campus in Storrs, Connecticut.

 Program Description

-The UConn School of Pharmacy is the number 1 School of Pharmacy in New England* and among the top 20% of US pharmacy schools.
+The UConn School of Pharmacy is the #1 School of Pharmacy in New England*, 26th nationwide* and among the top 20% of US pharmacy schools.
 Exceptional faculty, engaging academic exploration, groundbreaking research, and impactful community involvement are hallmarks of a pharmacy education at UConn.
-Our professional program, accredited by the Accreditation Council for Pharmacy Education (ACPE), leads to the Doctor of Pharmacy (Pharm.D.) degree.
+Our professional program, accredited by the Accreditation Council for Pharmacy Education (ACPE), leads to a Doctor of Pharmacy (Pharm.D.) degree.
 The opportunity to specialize, pursue dual degrees, and select from a wide range of experiential opportunities are some of the reasons why pharmacy students choose UConn.
-Additional reasons to choose UConn's program include our post graduate year 1 match rate (90.5% of students applying for residencies got one in 2022) and, potential for employment at graduation (97.5% in 2022).
+Additional reasons to choose UConn's program include our post graduate year 1 match rate (over 90% of students applying for residencies got one in 2022 and 2023) and the potential for employment at graduation (97.5% in 2022).

 We are located on UConn's beautiful main campus in Storrs, Connecticut, within easy reach of New York City, Boston, Hartford, and Providence.
-Our population is diverse and comes from across the U.S. and globe.
+Our population is diverse and is made up of students across the U.S. and the world.
 We are committed to diversity, equity, inclusion and student wellness.
 Clubs, organizations, and world class recreational facilities and athletics round out the student experience.

-At UConn faculty, staff, and students are dedicated to learning more about the world around them through research.
-That's what makes UConn one of the nation's top 25 public universities.
+At UConn, faculty, staff, and students are dedicated to learning more about the world around them through research.
 With annual expenditures in excess of $260 million, collaborative research is carried out within the departments of 14 schools and colleges and at 80 research centers and institutes.
-In pharmacy we offer tremendous opportunity for those interested in a wide variety of research pertaining to pharmaceutics, toxicology, pharmacy practice, and more.
+At the School of Pharmacy, we offer tremendous opportunities for those interested in a wide variety of research pertaining to pharmaceutics, toxicology, pharmacy practice, and more.

 UConn Health, the University's world class medical center, is located in Farmington, CT.